Women in World War I: Finland

-Germany
+German Empire

 Germany was hit very hard by food shortages due to early agreements among the Allies and neutral countries to cut Germany off from vital supplies.
 Facing wheat shortages, the country eventually began producing K-brot, a maligned type of bread made with potato.
 The working class that was forced to eat this bread felt it inferior to wheat bread and resented those who ate wheat breads and cakes during the war.
 The public perception of soldiers' wives in wartime Germany was that they had improved their station while German workers suffered.
 She was singled out for the ire and suspicion of the working class who questioned whether she fit the idealized image of the frugal wartime homemaker who formed the backbone of the "voluntary homefront army".

 The resentment against soldiers' wives spread among the police as well who felt her conduct was inconsistent with the German ideal and that her privileged status had outstripped their own: "soldiers' wives ought not to make so much racket so they don't have to stuff their muzzles so much."

 The police resented that women would benefit in such manner from their husband's service and protestors rejected the notion that soldiers' wives should be spending their afternoons "consuming quantities of cake and whipped cream with their children" while the nation could scarce afford such luxuries.
 There were complaints of women "dressed in somber clothing, claiming to be robbed of their breadwinner or other close family member...creating a sobering image;but one must on the other hand note that the women are untouched by either neediness or despair."
 One German officer said "it is exactly the poorer women who daily occupy the cafes of department stores, sampling delicacies that certainly don't number among the most necessary foods."